vidarbrekke/action-schedule-delete/Dev/CursorApps/WPChat/development-plan.md

 - Add PHPDoc and inline comments.
 - Maintain a changelog and update documentation.

+### **MVP 8: Site Profile Generation and Taxonomy-Aware Indexing**
+- Implement logic to generate a site profile based on site-specific data.
+- Add taxonomy-aware indexing to the retrieval process.
+- Refine the admin UI to show site profile and taxonomy-aware indexing status.
+- Hook into relevant actions for site profile and taxonomy-aware indexing.

 ---

 ## 3. Best Practices & Guidelines